 ‘Evolving Social Media Practices of Journalists: an International Comparative Study’ paper presented at Hybridity and the News: Hybrid Forms of Journalism in the 21st Century international conference, Department of Applied Linguistics, Faculty of Arts and Philosophy, Vrije Universiteit Brussel (VUB), Belgium, 4-5 December 2014.

 ' Adoption of social media among journalists in Australia, Canada, France, Finland, Germany, Sweden, UK, US' paper to be presented at Challenging Communication Research, 2013 Conference of the International Communication Association, London, 17-21 June 2013.

 'Changing Production Ecology of Regional Media' paper presented at the European Media Management Association Annual Conference, University of Westminster, London, UK, Marylebone Campus, 5-6 February 2010.

 Selected publications include:

-Final project report, 'Social media and Small non profit organisations, Communities and Cultures Network+, March 2016, http://www.communitiesandculture.org/projects/outputs/
+Final project report and Policy recommendation report, 'Social media and Small non-profit organisations’, project funded by Communities and Cultures Network+, March 2016, http://www.communitiesandculture.org/projects/outputs/

 Gulyás and Hammer (2013) (eds) Public Service Media In The Digital Age: International Perspectives¸ Cambridge Scholars Publishing.